CLS Holdings plc (LON:CLI) to Issue Dividend of GBX 2.35

 CLS Holdings plc (LON:CLI) declared a dividend on Wednesday, August 14th, Upcoming.Co.Uk reports.
-Investors of record on Thursday, August 22nd will be paid a dividend of GBX 2.35 ($0.03) per share on Friday, September 27th.
+Stockholders of record on Thursday, August 22nd will be given a dividend of GBX 2.35 ($0.03) per share on Friday, September 27th.
 This represents a dividend yield of 1.03%.
 The ex-dividend date is Thursday, August 22nd.
 The official announcement can be seen at this link.

 About CLS